-OUTA’s recent restructure has seen the introduction of its dedicated internal litigation team, which has ensured it is well positioned both financially and in litigation expertise, to defend its members against Sanral’s relentless coercive practices.
-To date, OUTA have served notices to Sanral, in defence of 112 of our members who have been caught up in Sanral’s mass 6,500 summons submission campaign.
+OUTA’s recent restructure has seen the introduction of its dedicated internal litigation team, which has ensured it is well positioned both financially and in litigation expertise, to defend its supporters against Sanral’s relentless coercive practices.
+To date, OUTA have served notices to Sanral, in defence of 112 of our supporters who have been caught up in Sanral’s mass 6,500 summons submission campaign.

 During the defence process, OUTA has questioned the poor content and highly questionable information, which lacks necessary detail and has also incorrectly referenced the laws and regulations related to the alleged transgressions provided by Sanral in their e-toll legal declarations.